DanielSamsonLawrence/DanielSamsonLawrence/README.md

 - 🌱 I’m currently learning at Edure,a Data science institute
 - 💞️ I’m looking to collaborate on python , sql and machine learning
 - 📫 How to reach me : danielsamsonlawrence@gmail.com
-- ⚡ Fun fact: I want to mine 16 Psyche one day and i want to be the first person to do so
+- ⚡ Fun fact: I want to mine 16 Psyche one day and be the first person to do so

 <!---
 DanielSamsonLawrence/DanielSamsonLawrence is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.